why Boston Scientific Corporation [BSX] is a Good Choice for Investors After New Price Target of $53.00

 BSX Stock Performance Analysis:

-Boston Scientific Corporation [BSX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.06.
-With this latest performance, BSX shares gained by 1.34% in over the last four-week period, additionally plugging by 10.02% over the last 6 months – not to mention a rise of 7.94% in the past year of trading.
+Boston Scientific Corporation [BSX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.14.
+With this latest performance, BSX shares gained by 1.93% in over the last four-week period, additionally plugging by 14.24% over the last 6 months – not to mention a rise of 7.55% in the past year of trading.

 Insight into Boston Scientific Corporation Fundamentals: